camenduru/InvokeAI-colab/README.md

 When you see `http://127.0.0.1:9090` please click the link `http://random_text.remote.moe`

 ### ControlNet
-ControlNet Depth and Canny Default installed. <br />
+ControlNet `depth` and `canny` default installed.
 If you want more ControlNet.
 After running the first cell, go to `/content/InvokeAI/invokeai/configs/INITIAL_MODELS.yaml` and edit `recommended: False` to `True`.

 ![image](https://github.com/camenduru/InvokeAI-colab/assets/54370274/0aeecc0e-7442-478b-ab5e-b044861d5603)